deepakksingh/metrics/README.md

 # metrics
-understanding and code of commonly encountered metrics
+understanding, and code of commonly encountered metrics